open-component-model/ocm/docs/ocm/plugins.md

 #### Uploader Descriptor

-The descriptor for an uploader has the following preliminary fields:
+The descriptor for an uploader has the following fields:

 - **`name`** *string*